Skip to content

 These items adapt to changes in size and remain comfortable during the transition period:

-Flowy cardigans Can be worn open or closed
+• Flowy cardigans: can be worn open or buttoned up

-Pants with an elastic waistband Adapt to fluctuations
+• Pants with an elastic waistband: adapt to weight fluctuations

 Items to store temporarily (don't give them away!)